-After all, the role of the Phoenix Force is to ensure that evolution (and thus life itself) persists, and therefore to STOP the apocalypse, proving the incredible value of this particular egg.
+That’s because the role of the Phoenix Force is to ensure that evolution (and thus life itself) persists, and therefore to stop the apocalypse, proving the incredible value of this particular egg.

 That said, for a less ominous variety of Phoenix Egg, you can always opt instead for those seen in Harry Potter, which house more literal – and benign – phoenix birds.

 2. Humpty Dumpty

 Let’s make one thing clear right up front: ostensibly, a sentient egg-creature is kinda horrifying.

 But it has to be said that there’s something oddly appealing about an egg that not only acquired the ability to walk and talk, but wasted no time using this newfound intelligence and mobility to climb a wall – even if, according to Puss in Boots, said egg possessed some fairly glaring character flaws.